rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Universal_Hashing.md

 $$

 With strong universality I can ask questions about this going here and that going there, whereas with universality only about collisions somewhere.

+> Note that for both k-universality and strong k-universality, the probability is actually in $\mathcal{O}$, so if we have a constant on the top, we don't need to worry

 ## Comparison with completely random functions